27 Nov What to Do If You Believe You Have Been Harassed at Work

 Do you find yourself counting the days until the weekend?
 Is the only thing you are looking forward to your next vacation because it’ll serve as an escape from your workplace?
 Maybe the workplace harassment you’re going through has escalated to worse physical and psychological problems such as anxiety, insomnia, high blood pressure, or stress.

 The best solution is to confront the situation and get your life back.
-This is easier said than done, we understand that, but you have options.
 We’ll help you go through them so you can make informed decisions.

 Being Harassed at Work: What is Workplace Harassment?

 Harassment is usually pervasive or severe enough to affect the terms and conditions of employees.
 There are many types of workplace harassment, and it could come in any form, going from x-rated jokes, vile racial comments, and sexual remarks, to ridicule, intimidation, or even physical harassment.

 If you have good reason to believe that you are being harassed at work, you should not ignore the problem and hope that it’ll go away.
 It will not.
 If anything, once the bully realizes that the only thing you do when you see them is paralyze with fear, they will take advantage, and the problem is likely to escalate.